nagendrakalyan97/homework/README.md

 ## Input 3:
 width = 30

-python ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
+python3 ./paragraph.py "This is a sample text but a complicated problem to be solved, so we are adding more text to see that it actually works."
 30
 ## Output 3:

 <pre>